Bradley-svg/GB-Heat-Pump-App-V1/docs/observability.md

 - **Immediate checks**:
   1. Open Cloudflare Workers -> Scheduled Triggers for the production worker to confirm the `*/5 * * * *` cron is still enabled and observe the last run timestamp.
   2. Tail logs locally: `npx wrangler tail --format=json --sampling-rate 1 | jq 'select(.msg|test(\"cron.(offline_check|ingest_nonce_prune)\"))'` to review the last emission or confirm the gap.
-  3. If a recent deploy touched `src/app.ts` cron logic or `wrangler.toml` triggers, roll back or redeploy using the previous build.
+  3. If a recent deploy touched `src/app.ts` cron logic or `services/overseas-api/wrangler.toml` triggers, roll back or redeploy using the previous build.
   4. For `cron.ingest_nonce_prune.failed`, check D1 status (`wrangler d1 execute <DB> --command "SELECT COUNT(*) FROM ingest_nonces"`) and Cloudflare health advisories.
 - **Response**:
   - Re-enable the cron via Cloudflare UI if it was paused, then redeploy with `wrangler deploy --env production` to ensure configuration sync.
   - Investigate Cloudflare queue delays or account-level errors; engage support if scheduled events are globally lagging.
   - When failures stem from D1, consider temporarily increasing nonce TTL to avoid blocking ingestion until pruning resumes.
 - **Testing**:
-  - **Pause test**: In staging, comment out the `*/5 * * * *` entry in `wrangler.toml`, deploy, and wait 12 minutes.
+  - **Pause test**: In staging, comment out the `*/5 * * * *` entry in `services/overseas-api/wrangler.toml`, deploy, and wait 12 minutes.
 The gap monitors should enter `Alert` and post to the routing channel.
 Revert the cron entry and deploy again to clear.
   - **Replay test**: Use `npx wrangler tail --format=json --sampling-rate 1 > cron-gap.log` during a healthy window, then replay with `cat cron-gap.log | datadog logs send --service gb-workers --source workers` to confirm the monitor clears after synthetic events.
 - **Recovery validation**: `cron.offline_check.completed` or `.noop` and `cron.ingest_nonce_prune.completed` logs reappear within the next window; Datadog monitors exit alert; device offline ratios remain stable.